-There is a perception created in the software development industry that Java is out-dated and Ruby, Python, Scala, etc. are going to take over Java’s position.
-Some “hyper-enthusiasts” are already left Java platform.
-Sun’s profit model collapse, Applet, Jini, EJB and JSF heavyweight framework failures added fuel to these campaigns.
-I still believe no language yet available in the market to replace Java.
-I don’t have to talk why Java is better because it is proven solution for more than a decade but I would like to talk about how false campaigns are created by “hyper-enthusiasts”.
-It is easy to fall into these false campaigns because as a developer we want new challenges and something new to learn.
+There is a perception created in the software development industry that Java is outdated and that Ruby, Python, Scala, etc., are going to take over Java’s position.
+Some “hyper-enthusiasts” have already left the Java platform.
+Sun’s profit model collapse, along with the failures of Applet, Jini, EJB, and JSF heavyweight frameworks, have added fuel to these campaigns.
+However, I still believe that no language currently available in the market can replace Java.
+I don’t need to explain why Java is better because it has been a proven solution for more than a decade.
+Instead, I would like to talk about the false campaigns created by these “hyper-enthusiasts.”
+It is easy to fall into these false campaigns because, as developers, we want new challenges and something new to learn.

-Twitter and Facebook social networking sites became popular, they are trying their level best to promote Scala and Ruby language respectively.
-Unfortunately they use buzz word “scalability” to promote these languages which makes everyone think of evaluating these languages at least once.
+Twitter and Facebook, the popular social networking sites, have been trying their best to promote Scala and Ruby, respectively.
+Unfortunately, they use the buzzword “scalability” to promote these languages, which makes everyone think about evaluating these languages at least once.

-Initially Ruby developer started campaigning that too much code has to be written in Java for simple need, using Ruby less lines of code can be written so number of bugs will be reduced and productivity will be improved (this can be done easily in Java using a few utility classes).
-It gave them a nice entry into development industry but didn’t last long.
-Then Ruby on Rails came into market with simplified web framework.
-Many of them forgetting that there are more than dozens’ of innovative framework available in Java platform like Ruby on Rails.
+Initially, Ruby developers started campaigning that too much code had to be written in Java for simple needs.
+They claimed that using Ruby, fewer lines of code could be written, reducing the number of bugs and improving productivity (although this can also be easily achieved in Java using a few utility classes).
+This gave them a nice entry into the development industry, but it didn’t last long.
+Then Ruby on Rails came into the market with a simplified web framework.
+Many of them forgot that there are more than a dozen innovative frameworks available in the Java platform, like Ruby on Rails.

-Another hype is being created by Scala developers are it is functional programming, statically typed and extensible.
-Why need rocket science code for simple problems? perhaps they can try promoting Scala to NASA developers.
+Another hype is being created by Scala developers, claiming that it is a functional programming language that is statically typed and extensible.
+But why use rocket science code for simple problems?
+Perhaps they can try promoting Scala to NASA developers.

-In my view Java developers are work in democratic environment where they are allowed to take risk, think out of box with innovation; example see how many open source tools and frameworks are available in Java platform.
-Whereas other languages like Ruby, Scala, .NET, etc. work in a communist environment where limited choices are available and work like a manual labor because you don’t have to think too much everything is defined, you just have to follow defined standard whether is right or wrong.
+In my view, Java developers work in a democratic environment where they are allowed to take risks and think outside the box with innovation.
+For example, look at how many open-source tools and frameworks are available in the Java platform.
+On the other hand, other languages like Ruby, Scala, .NET, etc., work in a more rigid environment where limited choices are available, and the work feels like manual labor because you don’t have to think too much—everything is defined, and you just have to follow the defined standard, whether it is right or wrong.

-If you are bored with Java coding look for different frameworks available in Java platform at-least one of them will impress you.
+If you are bored with Java coding, look for different frameworks available in the Java platform.
+At least one of them will impress you.

 • Hibernate, Spring